Bridlington railway station

-Bridlington railway station serves the town of Bridlington in the East Riding of Yorkshire, England.
+Bridlington railway station serves the seaside town of Bridlington in the East Riding of Yorkshire, England.
 It is located on the Yorkshire Coast Line and is operated by Northern who provide all passenger train services.

 History

 The station was opened on 6 October 1846 by the York and North Midland Railway as the terminus of their line running from Hull railway station.
 An extension northwards to Filey railway station leading to a junction at Seamer railway station connecting with the York to Scarborough Line was opened just over a year later.